Endava/cats/README.md

 Using some of these options a typical invocation of CATS might look like this:

 `./cats.jar --contract=my.yml --server=https://locathost:8080 --log=org.apache.http.wire:debug`

+# Checking the Contract
+Usually a good OpenAPI contract must follow several good practices in order to make it easy digestible by the service clients and act as much as possible as self-sufficient documentation:
+- follow good practices around naming the contract elements like paths, requests, responses
+- always use plural for the path names, separate paths words through dashes, use camelCase or snake_case for any `json` types and properties
+- provide tags for all operations in order to avoid breaking code generation on some languages
+- provide good description for all paths, methods and request/response elements
+- provide meaningful responses for `POST`, `PATCH` and `PUT` requests
+- provide examples for all requests/response elements
+- provide structural constraints for (ideally) all request/response properties (min, max, regex)
+- heaver some sort of `CorrelationIds/TraceIds` within headers
+- have at least a security schema in place
+- avoid having the API version part of the paths
+- document response codes for both "happy" and "unhappy" flows
+- avoid using `xml` payload unless there is a really good reason (like documenting an old API for example)
+- json types and properties do not use the same naming (like having a `Pet` with a property named `pet`)

 # Available Fuzzers
 To get a list of fuzzers just run `./cats.jar list fuzzers`.
 A list of all of the available fuzzers will be returned, along with a short description for each.